Medidata Blog

 2. Contextualizing Key Safety Events in Ongoing Clinical Trials

-Acute Myeloid Leukemia (AML) is a historically very rare and life threatening form of leukemia that is often diagnosed in older adults.
+Acute myeloid leukemia (AML) is a historically very rare and life threatening form of leukemia that is often diagnosed in older adults.
 Advancements in treatment have helped reduce some of the deaths caused by AML, though five-year survival rates are still relatively low.
 It is often difficult to accurately understand the prognosis of many AML patients because of the lack of traditional AML endpoints available for comparison.
 Medidata AI’s large clinical trial data repository has a robust dataset of AML patients from historical clinical trials who have been treated with approved standard therapies, allowing for customers to more easily contextualize findings such as safety events, prognoses, etc. Leveraging this unique dataset allows for greater insights of adverse events (AE) in larger populations than in individual trials commonly available in literature, as well as the accommodation of the customization of cohorts to match an ongoing trial’s inclusion/exclusion criteria for a more precise comparison of background AE rates.

 3. Leveraging an SCA® to Interpret Early-phase Trials and Drive More Regulatory Approvals